-Yes, based on the acidified foods regulation any food company producing acidified food products must comply with the regulations.
-Even if someone only sells 10 cans of acidified product in a year, they must comply with the regulations.
+Yes, based on the acidified foods regulation, any food company producing acidified products must comply with the regulations.
+Even if someone only sells ten cans of acidified product in a year, they must comply with the regulations.

 No, your Certificate of Completion will never expire.
 Your Certificate of Completion for the course is good indefinitely.

 You cannot share your Moodle ID account information with other people.
 Each person will have their own Moodle ID.
-Each participant must pay for and complete the 100% online course prior to receiving their Operating Supervisor Certificate of Completion.
+Each participant must pay for and complete the 100% online course before receiving their Operating Supervisor Certificate of Completion.

 No, we do not offer the Acidified Foods Manufacturing School in Spanish.
-But you can look at GMA’s national Better Process Control School course listing for offerings in Spanish and other languages.
+But you can look at GMA’s national Better Process Control School course listing for Spanish and other languages offerings.

 It may be.
-An acidified food (AF) is a low-acid food to which acid(s) or acid food(s) are added and which has a finished equilibrium pH of 4.6 or below and a water activity (aw) greater than 0.85 (see 21 CFR 114.3).
-If your product is formulated with low-acid food to which acid(s) or acid food(s) are added AND has a finished equilibrium pH of 4.6 or below & a water activity (aw) greater than 0.85 AND is stored, distributed, and sold shelf-stable (unrefrigerated), it is most likely an acidified food.
-The determination between a product being classified as an ACID PRODUCT or an ACIDIFIED PRODUCT all depends on the product formulation — a product with a higher percentage of low acid ingredients may fall into the acidified classification.
+An acidified food (A.F.) is a low-acid food to which acid(s) or acid food(s) are added and which has a finished equilibrium pH of 4.6 or below and a water activity (aw) greater than 0.85 (see 21 CFR 114.3).
+If your product is formulated with low-acid ingredients to which acid(s) or acid food(s) are added, has a finished equilibrium pH of 4.6 or below, and water activity (aw) greater than 0.85, it is most likely an acidified food.
+The determination between an ACID PRODUCT or an ACIDIFIED PRODUCT depends on the product formulation — a product with a higher percentage of low-acid ingredients may fall into the acidified classification.
 To receive product classification, testing, and processing recommendations, please submit to the Food Entrepreneurial Lab by filling out the Online Sample Submission Form.

-If you want to find out the classification of your product(s), you need to contact a process authority.
+You need to contact a process authority to determine the classification of your product(s).
 You can submit your product(s) to our process authority by filling out our Online Request Form.

-This will help classify your product based on regulations and help you determine the safety parameters for your product(s).
-If your product is classified as acidified, you will need to take the Acidified Foods Manufacturing School to get your Operating Supervisor Certificate of Completion to legally produce your product(s) OR you will need to work with a co-packer who has already received the Operating Supervisor Certificate of Completion.
+We will help classify your product based on regulations and help you determine the safety parameters for your product(s).
+Suppose your product is classified as an acidified food.
+In that case, you must take the Acidified Foods Manufacturing School to get your Operating Supervisor Certificate of Completion to produce your product(s) legally.
+You can also hire a co-packer who has already received the Operating Supervisor Certificate of Completion.

-No, it is a fermented food and therefore is exempt from the acidified food regulations.
+No, it is a fermented food exempt from the acidified food regulations.

-Prepared and ready-to-eat foods are regulated by county health departments under statewide rules adopted by the Dairy and Food Protection Branch of the NC Department of Agriculture and Consumer Services.
+County health departments regulate prepared and ready-to-eat foods under statewide rules adopted by the Dairy and Food Protection Branch of the N.C.
+Department of Agriculture and Consumer Services.

-Packaged foods are regulated under the NC Department of Agriculture and Consumer Services (NCDA&CS).
-Meat and meat-containing products are regulated by the Meat and Poultry Inspection Division.
-Packaged foods other than meats are regulated by the Food and Drug Protection Division.
+Packaged foods are regulated by the N.C.
+Department of Agriculture and Consumer Services (NCDA&CS).
+The Meat and Poultry Inspection Division regulate meat and meat-containing products.
+The Food and Drug Protection Division regulates packaged foods that do not contain meat.
 Certain seafood and milk products have separate rules.

 You should contact the North Carolina Department of Agriculture.
 You can go to their website or call one of their Food Compliance Officers at 919-733-7366

-Baked goods are typically low-risk food products and do not typically require Product Testing & Processing Recommendations through our lab but North Carolina Department of Agriculture may require you to submit your product for food safety testing so check with them.
+Baked goods are typically low-risk food products and do not usually require Product Testing & Processing Recommendations through our lab.
+Still, the North Carolina Department of Agriculture may require you to submit your product for food safety testing, so check with them.

 Nutritional labeling is required on food products but with the following exemptions:

-Although, even if you fall into one of these exemptions, your consumers, retailers, and/or distributors may still want to view the nutritional labeling on your product.
+Even if you fall into one of these exemptions, your consumers, retailers, and distributors may still want to view the nutritional labeling on your product.

-No, catered foods are regulated by local County Health Departments under statewide rules adopted by the Food Protection Program of the NC Health and Human Services.
+No, catered foods are regulated by local County Health Departments under statewide rules adopted by the Food Protection Program of N.C.
+Health and Human Services.

 An exception to this rule is the preparation of bakery items.
-Bakery items are regulated by the Food and Drug Protection Division.
-For further information on catering baked items, visit the NCDA&CS web site on Starting a Home-Based Food Business.
+The North Carolina Food and Drug Protection Division regulates bakery items.
+For further information on catering baked items, visit the NCDA&CS website on Starting a Home-Based Food Business.

-Our food scientists would be glad to provide assistance in making this decision, however, this is a business decision you should make in accordance with your business plan.
+Our food scientists and extension associates would be glad to assist in helping you make this decision.
+However, this is a business decision you should make, and we cannot be held responsible for this decision.